shehir12/DockerClientDSC/README.md

 # DockerClientDSC
 > DSC for Linux configuration script that checks whether or not the required Docker components have been installed on a specified Ubuntu host.
-This script also provides an example usage of the **nxScript** DSC for Linux resource.
+This script also provides an example usage of the **nxScript** DSC resource.

 ## Setup